triton-inference-server/tutorials/Feature_Guide/Data_Pipelines/README.md

     print(query_response.as_numpy("ensemble_output_bool"))
 ```

 There are two moving parts in the client code that need to be understood.
-First, let's look at seting the input and output.
+First, let's look at setting the input and output.
 ```
 # Input
 input_tensors = [